Cabrera's winning single lifts KC past Cleveland

 The Indians scored both runs off Sean O'Sullivan (1-2) in the fifth as a light-to-moderate mist fell throughout most of the game.
 Matt LaPorta singled leading off and Jack Hannahan walked and both were sacrificed up a base before Sizemore lifted a bloop RBI single that dropped at Cabrera's shoes in shallow center.

 After O'Sullivan walked Cabrera, loading the bases, Shin-Soo Choo hit a sinking liner to left field.
-Alex Gordon scooped the ball off the grass and jumped to his feet and threw out Sizemore at third as Hannahan scored the second run.
+Alex Gordon scooped the ball off the grass and jumped to his feet and threw out Sizemore trying for third as Hannahan scored the second run.

 O'Sullivan went six-plus innings and was charged with two runs on five hits.
 He walked three and struck out six, tying his career high.
 He was relieved in the seventh by right-hander Louis Coleman, who made his major league debut after being called up from Triple-A Omaha.

 NOTES: Neither team hit a home run in the four-game series. ...
 Kansas City has played 14 of its first 19 games at home. ...
 The Indians lead the AL with 99 runs scored. ...
 Cabrera made a strong throw home from center field to nail Carlos Santana at the plate in the eighth.

 (This version CORRECTS Royals 3, Indians 2; Corrects Timlin to Tomlin)